hhy5861/zipkin/zipkin-server/README.md

 --- | --- | ---
 environment | zipkin.ui.environment | The value here becomes a label in the top-right corner.
 Not required. defaultLookback | zipkin.ui.default-lookback | Default duration in millis to look back when finding traces.
 Affects the "Start time" element in the UI.
-Defaults to 3600000 (1 hour in millis). queryLimit | zipkin.ui.query-limit | Default limit for Find Traces.
+Defaults to 3600000 (1 hour in millis). searchEnabled | zipkin.ui.search-enabled | If the Find Traces screen is enabled.
+Defaults to true. queryLimit | zipkin.ui.query-limit | Default limit for Find Traces.
 Defaults to 10. instrumented | zipkin.ui.instrumented | Which sites this Zipkin UI covers.
 Regex syntax. e.g. `http:\/\/example.com\/.*` Defaults to match all websites (`.*`). logsUrl | zipkin.ui.logs-url | Logs query service url pattern.
 If specified, a button will appear on the trace page and will replace {traceId} in the url by the traceId.
 Not required.